Sudden unexpected death in epilepsy: Epidemiology

+Compared to the general population, the risk of sudden death in people with epilepsy is estimated to be at least 20 times higher.
+SUDEP is one of the primary causes of these deaths, accounting for 7.5 to 17% of all deaths in people with epilepsy.
 It is the most common cause of epilepsy-related mortality, especially among individuals with uncontrolled seizures.
-Overall risk is estimated at roughly 1 per 1,000 person, but the risk increases substantially in those with frequent tonic-clonic seizures.
+Overall risk is estimated at 1 per 1,000 person, but the risk increases substantially in those with frequent tonic-clonic seizures.

 In the United States, the annual incidence is approximately 1.16 cases per 1,000 adults with epilepsy.
 Comparisons with other causes of sudden death emphasize the elevated risk in epilepsy.
 For instance, the incidence of sudden cardiac death in individuals aged 1 to 35 years has been reported at 1.9 per 100,000 person-years, while sudden infant death syndrome (SIDS) occurs in approximately 1 in 2,000 infants in high-income countries.

 SUDEP is estimated to account for between 8% and 17% of all deaths in people with epilepsy.
 Among young adults with epilepsy, the risk of sudden death is increased by a factor of 20 to 40 compared to the general population.
 Notably, SUDEP is the leading cause of epilepsy-related mortality in individuals with pharmacoresistant (drug-resistant) epilepsy.

 In pediatric populations, the long-term risk is also significant.
 Children with epilepsy have a cumulative SUDEP risk of approximately 7% over a 40-year period.
 In cases of severe early-onset epilepsies, SUDEP can account for 30% to 50% of all deaths.
 The annual incidence in this subgroup ranges from 1 in 500 to 1 in 1,000 epilepsy patients.